Activities Strengthen AI-Driven Digital Twin Collaboration for Stroke Prevention

 The Network brings together researchers, clinicians, and industry leaders to drive innovation, share best practices, and foster interdisciplinary partnerships across the UK, Vietnam, and Indonesia.
 These May events mark an important step in strengthening regional cooperation and accelerating the use of AI-driven digital twins in stroke care.

-Continue reading “Visiting Professor Programme Strengthens AI-Driven Digital Twin Collaboration for Stroke Prevention”
+Continue reading “Activities Strengthen AI-Driven Digital Twin Collaboration for Stroke Prevention”

 LDTRC to Present Special Awards at Regeneron ISEF 2025